christianjtr/tv-app/README.md

 ### Tests (unit-tests and e2e)

-Both applications services (client, server) have a few examples on how to develop unit tests and e2e tests (including some mocking strategies).
+Both application services (client, and server) have a few examples on how to develop unit tests and e2e tests (including some mocking strategies).

 -   **Client-side:**

-    -   Unit testing for services, react-hooks, state-less components, and entire sections (pages).
+    -   Unit testing for services, react-hooks, state-less components, and the entire sections (pages).
-    -   **E2E testing:** Using Cypress. (i.e.: Navigate to search section and look for a movie).
+    -   **E2E testing:** Using Cypress. (i.e.: Navigate to the search section and look for a movie).

 ![](./samples/cy.gif)